shah-zeb-naveed/data-structures-and-algorithms/README.md

   - Instead of handling corner cases when subtracting in a cyclic manner, handle it with mod e.g. clock.
   - speed up the rotation with equivalent number of effective rotations
     - k %= len(nums)
-- If have to shift all elements in array again and again, can we just place them in the right position using a trick? %, placeholders, cyclic dependencies
+- If have to shift all elements in array again and again, can we just place them in the right position using a trick?
+  - %, placeholders, cyclic dependencies
-- First of all, the requirements of  **in-place replacement and constant space**  should immediately indicate  **swapping**
+- **in-place replacement and constant space**  should immediately indicate  **swapping**
-- Be smart when you have two arrays to process.
-Might be more efficient to process smaller array first.
+- more efficient to process smaller array first.
   - Use a hash map for the smaller array
-- For integer keys, prioritize arrays over hash maps for efficiency.
+- For integer keys, prioritize arrays over hash maps for efficiency if range known
 - Two Pointers:
+  - Both start at same pos/different pos/one fast forwards but nroamlyl move together, one is fixed in outer loop and other moves, etc.
   - If the result is needed from inside out (two pointers), and its easier to code from outwards to inwards just do it and calculate result in reverse order.
   - Often with sorted arrays
   - While doing two-pointers, try to control the loop with the fast-moving or the more progressive pointer and try to restrict with a single outer while loop instead of having an internal loop as well.
 This will result in a simpler implementation.
 Opposite can be true sometimes as well.
   - Don't try to be very clever when choosing start and end points of loop pointers.
-Sometimes, n^3 solutions can be done via n^2 if viewed from a different angle.
+  - n^3 solutions can be done via n^2 if viewed from a different angle.
     - e.g. two-pointer approach could be where we do some redundant work but still better than bruteforce.
 Doesn't always have to be expand and contract.

 # Queue
 - collections.deque: queue(list), deque.popLeft()/pop(), append()/extendLeft
-- Deque is better than queue
+- Deque is better than queue implementaiton
   - queue.Queue: queue.get(), .put(), .empty()